frugalware/frugalware.gitlab.io/content/package/mlir.md

 * /usr/lib/libMLIREmitCDialect.a
 * /usr/lib/libMLIREmitCTransforms.a
 * /usr/lib/libMLIRExecutionEngine.a
+* /usr/lib/libMLIRExecutionEngineShared.so
+* /usr/lib/libMLIRExecutionEngineShared.so.19.1
 * /usr/lib/libMLIRExecutionEngineUtils.a
 * /usr/lib/libMLIRFromLLVMIRTranslationRegistration.a
 * /usr/lib/libMLIRFuncAllExtensions.a
 * /usr/lib/libMLIRFuncDialect.a
 * /usr/lib/libMLIRFuncInlinerExtension.a
+* /usr/lib/libMLIRFuncMeshShardingExtensions.a
 * /usr/lib/libMLIRFuncTestPasses.a
 * /usr/lib/libMLIRFunctionInterfaces.a
+* /usr/lib/libMLIRFuncToEmitC.a
 * /usr/lib/libMLIRFuncToLLVM.a
 * /usr/lib/libMLIRFuncToSPIRV.a
 * /usr/lib/libMLIRFuncTransformOps.a